The Goodyear Tire & Rubber Company (GT) is destined for greater heights as its last quarter sales were 5,212 M

 Sponsored

 A company in the Consumer Cyclical sector has jumped its sales by 2.90% annually for the last half of the decade.
-Meanwhile, its annual earnings per share averaged 154.00%.
+Company’s average yearly earnings per share was noted 154.00% at the time writing.
 With a float of $281.64 million, this company’s outstanding shares have now reached $284.00 million.

 In an organization with 72000 employees, it is important to assess its efficiency.
 In terms of profitability, gross margin is +24.11, operating margin of +5.83, and the pretax margin is +2.94.